dougeby/IntuneDocs/InTuneDocs/deploy-use/enable-skycure-mobile-threat-defense-in-intune.md

 To enable the Skycure malicious threat protection (MTD) connection in Intune, you should have already configured the [Intune Connector in the Skycure console](https://docs.microsoft.com/intune/deploy-use/setup-the-skycure-integration-with-Intune).

-## To enable the Skycure MTP connection in Intune
+## To enable the Skycure MTD connection in Intune

 1. Go to the [Intune classic console](https://manage.microsoft.com/) then enter your credentials.